-Here is an extremely in-depth article on MMA sponsorships: how the sponsors think, how the deals operate, and what a fighter can expect.
+This in-depth article on MMA sponsorships details how sponsors think, how the deals are made and what a fighter can expect.
 This piece, by Ben Fowlkes, was published on MMAFighting here.

 To the fan, it’s just logos.
 It’s background scenery, hardly worth noticing.